Edit your Pitch Video

 Activity: Edit Your Video

 Set aside plenty of time for this activity.
-Start by prioritizing the most important edits you need to make to your video to submit it.
+Start by prioritizing the most important edits you need to make to your videos to submit them.

 - Select your footage